 Heading to Egypt?
 This 3 days in Cairo Itinerary covers everything you need to know including things to do in Egypt & the best time to visit.

-Cairo is disrupted beauty at its finest and no one can deny its magnificence.
+Cairo offers beauty at its finest and no one can deny its magnificence.
 Cairo is where ancient sites mix with a modern city’s buildings.
 If you’ve never visited Egypt before, exploring its capital city is a must!

 Egypt’s largest metropolis, with its perpetual tumult and commotion, is not a location that entices visitors at first glance.
 Cairo can be obnoxious, domineering, and aggravating.
 However, despite its dust and glory, Cairo has a plethora of intriguing locations to visit.